hashicorp/terraform-provider-vsphere/website/docs/r/vmfs_datastore.html.markdown

 Devices can be specified manually, or discovered using the [`vsphere_vmfs_disks`][data-source-vmfs-disks] data source.

 [data-source-vmfs-disks]: /docs/providers/vsphere/d/vmfs_disks.html

 ## Auto-Mounting of Datastores Within vCenter

-Note that the current behaviour of this resource will auto-mount any created datastores to any other host within vCenter that has access to the same disk.
+Note that the current behavior of this resource will auto-mount any created datastores to any other host within vCenter that has access to the same disk.

 Example: You want to create a datastore with a iSCSI LUN that is visible on 3